diegocgaona/Get_Data_Course_Assignment/README.md

 I used the option for the long form. (but if you want, ommiting the line 62, will get the wide form data)
 The data meets the tidy data principles from http://vita.had.co.nz/papers/tidy-data.pdf.

+**What the script do?**
+1. Load the train data files X_train.txt, y_train.txt, subject_train.txt
+2. Load the test data files X_test.txt, y_test.txt, subject_test.txt
+3. Load the labels from the files features.txt and activity_labels.txt
+4. Combine the data from features to name the columns in x_train and x_test
+5. Name the columns of y_test, y_train, subject_train, subject_test
+6. Combine x_train, y_train, subject_train
+7. Combine x_test, y_test, subject_test
+8. Combine train and test to the same data frame
+9. Change the ids from activity column to the labels in features.txt
+10. Select only the data with column names containing: "mean()" and "std()"
+11. Rename the variables for more easy understand.
+I exclude the () and change - per _
+12. Created a independent tidy dataset (datatidy), grouped by "subject"and "activity"
+13. Save the tidy data to file "datatidy.txt"

 **To read the file in R:**
 `read.table(file = "datatidy.txt", header = TRUE)` (i think is best store this using `datatidy <-` )
 The data is in the coursera Peer Assessments to evaluate.